JoshyB/gatsby_starter/README.md

+This is my Gatsby starter.

-This is my Gatsby starter, just for learning purposes.
+This is just for learning purposes.